 Nickolls was cast into the limelight when chosen to represent Australia with thirty paintings in the 1990 Venice Biennale.
 His ability to inscribe his paintings with an experiential quality had always given them an autobiographical leaning, attracting attention for their unflinching honesty.
 His recurring self-portraits have charted the development and progressions of an eclectic and provocative style, reflecting the dilemmas of contemporary life as much as his own fears and longings.
 From the early to mid 2000’s, detail is pared to a minimum, colourful and busy textures fall away, leaving basic elements such as a boomerang or spear thrower in a sparse, semi-abstract field.
 These quieter, meditational works, with warm earth tones and traditional patterns often encompassing a solitary motif, seem to suggest that his turbulent and conflicting emotions have found some solace.
 In his most recent work complex multiplying layers reemerges as a testimony to an ongoing sensitivity to his breathing environment that never lies entirely at rest.

-Since first exhibiting his Dreamtime-Machinetime images in Canberra in 1978 Nickolls has built an extensive exhibition record of more than 50 group and solo shows across Australia, in addition to several in Europe and the United States.
+Since first exhibiting his Dreamtime-Machinetime images in Canberra in 1978 Nickolls built an extensive exhibition record of more than 50 group and solo shows across Australia, in addition to several in Europe and the United States.
 In 2009 a solo survey of his works, Other Side Art, was put on by the Ian Potter Museum of Art at the University of Melbourne and is set to tour nationally.
 In 2010 a solo exhibition, Self Portrait and other Spirits, opened at the Kintolai Gallery in Adelaide.
 In addition he is represented in all the major national collections and has collected a host of awards, prizes and commissions.
-Trevor Nickolls is a complex artist whose oeuvre becomes richer and more fascinating as one delves in to it.
-He uses an arsenal of iconographic origins, even comic book imagery, to provide fodder for the artist’s deep satirical edge as he ruminates on the absurdities of our modern reality.
-Though not particularly fond of being pigeon-holed as an ‘Aboriginal artist’ his Aboriginal heritage has permeated his art imagery and content enabling him, over a career that has spanned more than four decades, to become one of the most potent social and political commentators in the Australian visual arts.
+Trevor Nickolls was a complex artist whose oeuvre becomes richer and more fascinating as one delves into it.
+He used an arsenal of iconographic origins, even comic book imagery, to provide fodder for the artist’s deep satirical edge as he ruminated on the absurdities of our modern reality.
+Though not particularly fond of being pigeon-holed as an ‘Aboriginal artist’, his Aboriginal heritage permeated his art imagery and content, enabling him, over a career that has spanned more than four decades, to become one of the most potent social and political commentators in the Australian visual arts.